borosr/flutter-screenshot/README.md

 ## Requirements
 1. Go 1.15 or later, to install this project
+2. Installed Xcode and simulator
+3. (Optional) Installed Android emulator and avdmanager
-2. Flutter Integration tests
+4. Flutter Integration tests
-3. Extend Integration tests with screenshot calls
+5. Extend Integration tests with screenshot calls

 ## Usage
 ### Install